IIIF/api/source/presentation/4.0/index.md

 Some IIIF resources have associated resources, such as closed-caption files for video, audio descriptions for images, or tactile graphics for visual materials, that improve access to the content for a wider range of users.
 These linked resources play a specific accessibility-related role relative to the resource they describe or supplement.
 See [A/V Use Case 5: Movie with subtitles](#use-case-5-movie-with-subtitles) above.

-IIIF uses the `provides` property on supplementing annotations to define the specific accessibility functionality that a linked resource enables for its target, describing why and how a client might use it rather than what the resource is by type or format.
+IIIF uses the [`provides`][prezi-40-model-provides] property on supplementing annotations to define the specific accessibility functionality that a linked resource enables for its target, describing why and how a client might use it rather than what the resource is by type or format.
 For example, a text file linked from a video might provide `closedCaptions`, or an audio file associated with a Canvas might provide an `audioDescription`.

-The value of `provides` is an array of strings, taken from the [IIIF Registry of Accessibility Values][schema-accessibility].
+The value of [`provides`][prezi-40-model-provides] is an array of strings, taken from the [IIIF Registry of Accessibility Values][schema-accessibility].

 ```json